Ares Capital Corporation (ARCC) Shares Up Despite Recent Market Volatility

 Sponsored

-The stock of Ares Capital Corporation (ARCC) has seen a -1.37% decrease in the past week, with a -0.21% drop in the past month, and a 0.31% gain in the past quarter.
-The volatility ratio for the week is 1.44%, and the volatility levels for the past 30 days are at 1.48% for ARCC.
-The simple moving average for the last 20 days is -1.10% for ARCC stock, with a simple moving average of 2.15% for the last 200 days.
+The stock of Ares Capital Corporation (ARCC) has seen a -1.17% decrease in the past week, with a -0.87% drop in the past month, and a -1.06% fall in the past quarter.
+The volatility ratio for the week is 1.29%, and the volatility levels for the past 30 days are at 1.44% for ARCC.
+The simple moving average for the last 20 days is -0.88% for ARCC stock, with a simple moving average of 2.32% for the last 200 days.

 Analysts’ Opinion of ARCC